Accompanist Alison Cerutti

-For 2016-2017, our conductor will be Arthur Zorn and our accompanist will be Mary Jane Austin.
-As of July 22, 2016 Arthur has replaced Mary Bonhag who replaced Piero Bonamico, conductor of the Mad River Chorale for 19 years after taking over from founding conductor Danica Buckley.
-Mary Jane has been with us for many of the seasons over that same period of time.
+History: Our conductor from July 2016 to December 2017 was Arthur Zorn and our accompanist was Mary Jane Austin.
+As of July 22, 2016 Arthur replaced Mary Bonhag who replaced Piero Bonamico, conductor of the Mad River Chorale for 19 years after taking over from founding conductor Danica Buckley.
+Mary Jane Austin has been with us for many of the seasons over that same period of time.
 Previous accompanists include Alison Cerutti, Timothy Guiles, Arthur Zorn and Joan Foster.

 Mary Jane Austin

 Piero was our conductor from 1995 to 2014.
 His current biography and additional information on his programs can be found on his website.
 Piero also served as chorusmaster for several seasons of the Green Mountain Opera Festival, providing a professional level of opportunity to a number of MRC singers.
-He is currently pursuing graduate studies in vocal pedagogy at Shenandoah University and currently he has opened his own voice studio in Arlington, Virginia (DC).
+He has recently earned the master’s degree in vocal pedagogy at Shenandoah University and currently he has opened his own voice studio in Arlington, Virginia (DC).

 Danica was the founding director of the Mad River Chorale in 1993.
-Now living on Cape Cod, she is currently director of the Choral Arts Society of the South Shore, directs choirs at Simmons College and Lesley University, and other groups as well. www.choralartsociety.org/director
+Now living on Cape Cod, she is currently director of both the Choral Arts Society of the South Shore and the Cape Cod Chorale, and is Music Director of the First Parish Brewster (MA) Unitarian Church. www.choralartsociety.org/director

 Robert De Cormier “retired” to Vermont, but Piero Bonamico helped him start his Counterpoint professional choral group under the Mad River Chorale umbrella.
-It is now fully independent, and DeCormier is now fully retired from it.
-He is well-known in serious choral music history as a conductor and arranger, and somewhat famous to the general public as the arranger for Harry Belafonte and Peter Paul and Mary.
+It is now fully independent.
+DeCormier was well-known in serious choral music history as a conductor and arranger, and known to the general public as the arranger for Harry Belafonte and Peter Paul and Mary.
 He coached several Mad River Chorale concerts when we performed his work.
 Mr. De Cormier passed away in November 2017.

-Donald Neuen was Piero’s conducting teacher and mentor at Eastman School of Music, and has collaborated with Piero on the Choral Excellence series of videos (http://www.choralexcellence.com) and other educational materials.
-He has worked with the Mad River Chorale, notably in preparing Elijah.
-He has just retired from his position as professor at UCLA after a long distinguished career as as a composer, conductor, and arranger and is still guest conducting choral groups all over the United States. http://en.wikipedia.org/wiki/Donald_Neuen
+Donald Neuen was Piero’s conducting teacher and mentor at Eastman School of Music, and collaborated with Piero on the Choral Excellence series of videos (http://www.choralexcellence.com) and other educational materials.
+He has worked with the Mad River Chorale, notably in preparing our performance of Elijah.
+He retired from his position as professor at UCLA after a long distinguished career as as a composer, conductor, and arranger and is still guest conducting choral groups all over the United States. http://en.wikipedia.org/wiki/Donald_Neuen